Tariqyahya123/EksWithTerraform/README.md

 ## Step 9: Deploy the eks-auto-scaler helm chart.

-Execute the following helm command, replace the value of auto-scaler-role-arn from step 5 in place of "ROLE_ARN_HERE"
+Execute the following helm command, replace the value of auto-scaler-role-arn from step 5 in place of "$ROLE_ARN_HERE"

 ```bash
 cd EksWithTerraform